kinkstruction/kinkstruction/README.md

 ## When can I sign up and start using the site?

 I'm still working on an MVP (minimum viable product) right now.
 However, I have a day job, so I can't hack away at Kinkstruction as much as I'd like.
-I'm roughly aiming to have the MVP up and running by September 15 (that's a rough ETA, however).
+I'm roughly aiming to have the MVP up and running by ~~September 15~~ the end of September (that's a rough ETA, however).